DevMountain/react-5-afternoon/README.md

 ### Summary

-In this next step, we'll be looking at `src/App.js` to understanding what's happening with state.
-Then transition into how we'll be handling state with redux.
+In this step, we'll be looking at `src/App.js` to modify it to handle state with the `redux` store.

 Open `src/App.js`.
 You'll notice that throughout this file there are comments, these comments are there to more easily show which pieces of state have to do with which views/routes.
 In this step, we're just going to connect `src/App.js` and the first view to redux.